lugino-emeritus/py-ntlib/README.md

 Feel free to change the code for your own purposes.

-It follows a short description of the modules, have a look at the source for details:

 ## imp

-Developed to handle some imports:
+Developed to handle path imports:

 - `reload(module)` to reload a module, useful while testing a module
 - `module = import_path(modulename, path='')` to import from specific folder, returns module